 ISV — Therefore we regard the message of the prophets as confirmed beyond doubt.

-In sum, Peter was not teaching that experience is to be abandoned, as though it presented no possible capacity to confirm truth (a contrast between Scripture and experience, or ranking the two is not in view).
-Rather, he is writing to say that the Church can trust Jesus’ promise to return in power (v.
-16) precisely because the promises of the Old Testament were confirmed by what Peter witnessed on the Mount of Transfiguration.
+In sum, the Apostle was not teaching that experience is to be abandoned, as though it presented no possible capacity to confirm truth (a contrast between Scripture and experience is not in view).
+Rather, Peter is writing to say that the Church can trust Jesus’ promise to return in power (v.
+16) precisely because the promises of the Old Testament were confirmed by what he witnessed on the Mount of Transfiguration.

 The cessationist who uses this verse as a prooftext against continuationism must wrongly interpret a poor translation to prove his point.
 This multiplies the error and the force of Peter’s consolation is utterly lost.
 It causes him to say,